lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 >
 > With the rmr data set, plot metabolic rate versus body weight.
 Fit a linear regression to the relation.
 According to the > fitted model, what is the predicted metabolic rate for a body weight of 70 kg?
 >
-> The data set rmr is R, make sure to install the book R package: ISwR.
-After installing the ISwR package, here is a simple > illustration to the set of the problem.
+> For the data set rmr, make sure to install the book R package: ISwR.

 To start, we should install the ISwR package and load it into the library:
 ```R